senseilein/password-generator/README.md

 ### ➕ Suggestions for improvement

-- Do some DRY improvements, especially in the do...while loop in the getpassword() function
+- Collect user input in a form instead of prompts
+- Research how to turn the app into a Chrome extension

 ## 🚀 INSTALLATION